zyh-uaiaaaa/MDA-noisy-label-learning/README.md

 ## Train

-Train with 80\% label noise on CIFAR-100
+Train with 80\% label noise on CIFAR-100 with 4 GPUs
 ```key
 python train_cifar100.py
 ```